plinder-org/plinder/docs/dataset.md

 ### Protein alignments

-The release includes mapped Foldseek and MMseqs chain-level alignments grouped by query PDB code.
-Query and target coverage are retained alongside the chain and residue mappings used to calculate protein sequence and structure scores, ligand-pocket and protein-ligand interaction scores, and protein-interface scores.
+`exports/protein_similarity_scores/` contains the Foldseek and MMseqs chain-pair scores, including query and target coverage, sequence identity, sequence similarity, and Foldseek lDDT.
+Percentage values are stored as integers from 0 to 100.

+The optional `alignments/` files contain the residue mappings used for pocket, protein-ligand interaction, and protein-interface scores.
+Residues are stored as compact chain-relative positions into `alignment_chain_lookup`, and residue identity flags are bit-packed.
+Positions are one-based; a target position of zero means that no selected target residue was aligned.

 ### Ligand similarities